19hours/sg-statutes/Acts/Residential Property Act.md

 (iv) such other land or building, in whatever manner zoned in the Master Plan, as the Minister may, by notification in theGazette, declare to be industrial, commercial or non-residential property for the purposes of this Act;

-“Singapore company” means a company formed or incorporated in Singapore, all of whose members and directors are citizens, or in the case of a member being another company, where all the members and directors of such other company are citizens;
+“Singapore company” means any company which satisfies the following requirements:

+(a) the company is incorporated in Singapore and its directors and members are all citizens;

+(b) if any member of the company is another company, that other company satisfies the requirements of paragraph (a);

+(c) if that other company referred to in paragraph (b) has a member which is a company, which in turn has a member which is also a company and so on, all the members of each such company consist only of any or any combination of the following:

+(i) citizens; and

+(ii) companies that satisfy the requirements of paragraphs (a) and (b); and

+(d) if any member of the company is a limited liability partnership, that limited liability partnership is a Singapore limited liability partnership;

+[9/2006 wef 31/03/2006]

 “Singapore entity”, in relation to sections 9 and 26, means a Singapore company, Singapore limited liability partnership or Singapore society;

 [17/2005 wef 15/07/2005]

-“Singapore limited liability partnership” means a limited liability partnership registered in Singapore under the Limited Liability Partnerships Act 2005 (Act 5 of 2005) where —

-(a) all the partners of the limited liability partnership are citizens;
+“Singapore limited liability partnership” means any limited liability partnership that satisfies the following requirements:

+(a) the limited liability partnership is registered in Singapore under the Limited Liability Partnerships Act 2005 (Act 5 of 2005) and all its partners are citizens;

-(b) in the case of a partner of the limited liability partnership being another limited liability partnership, such other limited liability partnership is registered in Singapore under the Limited Liability Partnerships Act 2005 and all the partners of such other limited liability partnership are citizens;
+(b) if any partner of the limited liability partnership is another limited liability partnership, that other limited liability partnership satisfies the requirements under paragraph (a);

+(c) if that other limited liability partnership referred to in paragraph (b) has a partner which is a limited liability partnership, which in turn has a partner which is also a limited liability partnership and so on, all the partners of each such limited liability partnership consist only of any or any combination of the following:

+(i) citizens; and

+(ii) limited liability partnerships that satisfy the requirements of paragraphs (a) and (b); and

-(c) in the case of a partner of the limited liability partnership being a company, all the members and directors of such company are citizens;
+(d) if any partner of the limited liability partnership is a company, that company is a Singapore company;

-[17/2005 wef 15/07/2005]
+[9/2006 wef 31/03/2006]

-“Singapore society” means any society, trade union, co-operative society, mutual benefit organisation or other organisation formed or constituted in Singapore and registered or exempted from registration under any written law, all of whose members are citizens and all of whose trustees are either citizens or a trust company licensed under the Trust Companies Act 2005;
+“Singapore society” means any society formed or constituted in Singapore and registered or exempted from registration under any written law, all of whose members are citizens and all of whose trustees are either citizens or a trust company licensed under the Trust Companies Act 2005 (Act 11 of 2005);

+[9/2006 wef 31/03/2006]

 “society” means —

-(a) any club, organisation, institution or association of persons registered or exempted under the Societies Act [Cap.
-311] or constituted under any written law, some or all of whose members are not citizens, or in the case of a member being a body corporate, where some or all of whose members or trustees are not citizens;
+(a) any unincorporated body or association of persons;

+[9/2006 wef 31/03/2006]

-(b) any trade union, co-operative society, mutual benefit organisation or other body or organisation registered or required to be registered under any written law; or
+(b) any trade union, co-operative society, mutual benefit organisation or other organisation; or

+[9/2006 wef 31/03/2006]

 (c) any statutory body constituted under any written law;